 4a.
 Do you add travel and fuel costs?

-I charge for fuel if you want me to travel a long way for a consultation.
+I also charge for fuel if you want me to travel a long way for a consultation.

 4b.
 Can you work in London?

-Unfortunately, due to the recent changes in the LEZ (London Emission Zone) rules, I am no longer able to use my camper van in London, and so most jobs inside this boundary are not feasable.
-If I can park off-street at the premises where the work is to be done, then I can still work in London but there will be an extra cost of £200 to pay the daily LEZ charge (Currently £100 per day - for the journey there and the journey back).
+Due to the recent changes in the LEZ (London Emission Zone) rules, I must pay a charge on any day I drive in the zone.
+If I can park off-street at the premises where the work is to be done, then I can still work in London but there will be an extra total cost of £200 to pay the LEZ charge (Currently £100 per day - for the journey there and the journey back).

-Alternatively, if someone wants to support me to the tune of £40,000 to buy a brand new mobile home with lower emissions, I'm all ears!!
+Alternatively, if someone wants to support me to the tune of £40,000 to buy a nice new mobile home with lower emissions, I'm all ears LOL!!